kmostafa599/holidays-banner/README.md

 there are three cases in which this object can be manipulated

 ## One day holiday
-    you can add one day by adding a string to the holidays array containing the desired day ie:
+    You can add one day by adding a string to the holidays array containing the desired day ie:
     ```javascript
      holidays: ["15"]
     ```
-    this will add day 15 as the holiday
+    This will add day 15 as the holiday

 ## Two days holiday
-    if there is more than one day in a month you can add more than one string to the array ie:
+    If there is more than one day in a month you can add more than one string to the array ie:
     ```

     holidays: ["07", "14"]
     ```

 ## Interval
-  if the holidays are in interval you can add - between the two days ie:
+  If the holidays are in interval you can add - between the two days ie:

     ```javascript